btsimonh/esp32-ble2mqtt/README.md

     to issue a read request from the characteristic
   * `set_suffix` - Which suffix should be added to the MQTT value topic in order to write a new value to the characteristic
+  * `prefix` - A prefix to apply to all MQTT topics related to BLE devices

 The `ble` section of the configuration file includes the following default
 configuration: